 This is the one I find most useful, in both its base form and the sauces it gives birth to.
 The hollandaise is not thickened by a roux (see below) as the other mother sauces are, but by egg yolks.
 A simple hollandaise is just 2 egg yolks whisked with a little lemon juice and mustard, then set over a pan of simmering water as you slowly whisk in 100g melted butter.
 It is lustrous and fabulous, and just the best thing for poached eggs and much more besides.

 From hollandaise comes mayonnaise.
-If you have never made it before yourself, please give it a go and discover a) how easy it is to make (whisk egg yolks with lemon juice, mustard, and the oil of your choice); b) how incredibly satisfying it is to make; and c) that it is almost an entirely different thing from bottled mayo.
-If you have made it before, you won’t need me to tell you all the things it makes more delicious.
+If you have never made it before, please give it a go and discover a) how easy it is to make (whisk egg yolks with lemon juice, mustard, and the oil of your choice); b) how incredibly satisfying it is to make; and c) that it is almost an entirely different thing from bottled mayo.

 Similar to a béchamel but using stock instead of milk.
 Go for chicken, beef or vegetable as suits whatever you are serving it with.
 Again, stir in seasonings at the end.
 Some chopped mushrooms can be great in a veloute.